Skip to main content

 The starter is an electric motor that accepts 12v power from the battery to power it, and a gear that engages the flywheel to spin the engine when the engine isn't running under it's own power.
 If the starter can't spin the engine fast enough, there will be starting problems.
 The faster a starter can spin the engine, the more immediate the engine fire-up will be.
 Starters, like any other electric motor, slow down over time and will eventually wear out.
 The starter is easily reached under the car, and replacement is very simple to DIY.

-USA Engine Core Warranty Extension — Garantie étendue moteur (USA)
+USA Engine Core Warranty Extension — Extended engine warranty (USA)

-Partly for public relations, partly for emissions compliance, Mazda extended the Powertrain warranty coverage on the engine core components from 5 years 60,000 miles to 8 years 100,000 miles.
+Partly for public relations, partly for emissions compliance, Mazda extended the Powertrain warranty coverage on the engine core components from 5 years 60,000 miles to 8 years 100,000 miles (Mazda SSP77 warranty extension).
 This applies to ALL RX-8, regardless of model year.

 RX-8 Rotary Engine Core Limited Warranty Extension